Aircraft Braking Systems Market Size and Share

 Recent Industry Developments

 • July 2024: TT Electronics, a global leader in manufacturing solutions and engineered technologies, secured a significant contract with Parker at its Cleveland, Ohio, facility.
-This multi-million-pound deal, set to run through 2027, centers on producing intricate electronic assemblies for commercial aircraft braking systems, reinforcing the enduring partnership between TT Electronics and Parker.
+This multi-million-pound deal, set to run through 2027, centers on the production of intricate electronic assemblies for commercial aircraft braking systems, reinforcing the enduring partnership between TT Electronics and Parker.

-• January 2024: Crane Aerospace & Electronics secured a pivotal role as a supplier for Deutsche Aircraft’s D328eco regional turboprop.
+• January 2024: Crane Aerospace & Electronics secured a pivotal role as a supplier to Deutsche Aircraft for its D328eco regional turboprop.
 The eco-conscious aircraft will be outfitted with Crane A&E's advanced Mark V brake-by-wire control system.

 Table of Contents for Aircraft Braking Systems Industry Report